genomech/juicer1.6_compact/README.md

 ```
     chromosome1 position1 length1 strand1 chromosome2 position2 length2 strand2
 ```
-## Satistics
+### Satistics

-Besides of ValidPairs file this script get some key features of Hi-C library quality:
+Besides of ValidPairs file this script get some key features of quality of Hi-C libraries:

 - fracton of unique alignment in all pairs. (both reads alignes uniquely)
 - fracton of multiple aligment in all pairs